Non-Compete/Non-Competition Clause In Singapore

 Overview Of Contract Law In Singapore

-Contract law in Singapore is a comprehensive system designed to safeguard the rights and responsibilities of all parties involved in an agreement.
-Within the employment sector, contract law plays a significant role in dictating the terms of employment and outlining the obligations of both employers and employees.
+Contract law in Singapore is a comprehensive system designed to protect the rights and responsibilities of all parties involved in an agreement.
+Within the employment sector, contract law plays an important role in setting out the terms of employment and outlining the obligations of both employers and employees.

-One aspect that often arises within this context is the inclusion of non-compete clauses within an employment contract.
-These clauses or agreements protect a company’s proprietary and confidential information, competitive advantage, and customer relations by limiting an employee’s ability to engage in competitive activities post-employment.
+A common feature in employment contracts is the inclusion of non-compete clauses.
+These clauses protect a company’s proprietary information, competitive advantage, and customer relations by limiting an employee’s ability to engage in competitive activities after leaving the company.

 Validity And Enforceability Of Non-Compete Clauses